sakshams1990/Machine-Learning-Fundamentals/README.md

 What is Machine Learning ?

 **Machine Learning** can be defined as field of study that gives computers to learn without being explicitly programmed.
+In basic terms, Machine Learing

 # Fundamentals of Machine Learning
 ## Cross Validation